Platform overview

 Scenarios on Tensor Cloud contain assumptions about macro-economic and energy market developments in the future.
 You can create assumptions about the most important drivers of asset value such as electricity prices, inflation rates, and curtailment.
 While you can create completely custom assumptions about the future, Tensor Cloud comes with a number of built-in assumptions that are based on publicly available data from government ministries and industry associations.

 Although you can create as many scenarios as you like, each asset can only be assigned a single scenario.
 Changing a scenario, will change the simulated outcomes of all associated assets.
+You are able to simulate the same asset under different scenarios and compare the results to understand how it would perform under different market conditions.

 Tensor Cloud contains a default scenario that all assets will be assigned to when they are created.